 Community Solar Garden Frequently Asked Questions

-1. Why is Taylor Electric Cooperative building community solar?
+1. Why did Taylor Electric Cooperative build community solar?

 The purpose of the program is to provide Taylor Electric Cooperative members with an affordable option to acquire locally-produced renewable energy.

 2. How do I participate in the community solar garden project?